drop8k/docs/server/installation2.md

 ## Uninstalling Modpacks
 - Delete the modpack under `/modpack`.
-   - If you use MultiMC/UltimMC, open the launcher and right-click on your instance, then hit ***Delete***.
+   - If you use MultiMC/UltimMC, open the launcher and right-click on your instance, then click on ***Delete***.